hkubraduran/staj/weekly/week1_Report.md

 ### Learning Basic Git Commands and Creating a Github Repository
 * First of all, I created a public repository on github.
 * Then I created a directory called weekly.
-* Masaüstündeki klasörüme README dosyası oluşturdum.
+* I created a README file in my folder on the desktop.
-* Daha sonra terminalden sırasıyla aşağıdaki git komutlarını kullanarak README dosyasını github repositorysine ekledim.
+* Then I added the README file to the github repository using the following git commands respectively from the terminal.
 	* cd Desktop
 	* cd sixfab
 	* git init